tsujamin/srs-hhvm-notebook/report.md

 - Actual filtering of different objects so we don't record the objects of the c++ vm as well
 - Potential further filtering between different php primitives
-- A valgrind tool capable of detecting which sectors to monitor from within Valgrind's Intermediate-Representation and replacing the need for any large log files.
+- A Valgrind tool capable of detecting which sectors to monitor from within Valgrind's Intermediate-Representation and replacing the need for any large log files.

-##Visualising the behaviour of the Smart Memory Manager
+##Visualising the Behaviour of the Smart Memory Manager (Nathan Yong)
 HHVM's Smart Memory Manager is a hybrid memory manager, managing its blocks via a free list, but being backed by a 'reap' (region-heap), which, as discussed above, frees its memory after every request.
 However, in a similar theme to the reference counting API, the usage of the smart memory manager API (which is simple in itself) is also wildly varied and inconsistent.

 In addition to this, the usage of the smart memory manager has grown to the point where its behaviour becomes non-trivial, and it is used not only for storing PHP objects, but also C++ objects used in for the VM's own purposes.